 Woodland kingfisher

-The large, striking, and common woodland kingfisher (Halcyon senegalensis) is found throughout much of sub-Saharan Africa.
+The large, striking, common woodland kingfisher (Halcyon senegalensis) is found throughout much of sub-Saharan Africa.
 In Tanzania, it’s a permanent resident, but populations in the northern and southern limits of the bird range migrate to and from central and eastern Africa with the rains.
 They can be aggressively territorial and have even been known to attack humans!

 Black-headed heron